zaid-mahboob/open-source-humanoid-robots/README.md

 ## 📌 **Acknowledgements**

 I acknowledge that ChatGPT was used for formatting and better presentation of the content.
-All the images and content shown on this page is copied from their original sources which are linked with each arm.
+All the images and content shown on this page is copied from their original sources which are linked with each humanoid.

 ---